ajsmith/binf634-homework/labs/lab1.md

 > sequence it will match (5 pts)

-This matches the start of a line (^), followed by AUG, followed by 30-1000 of any of the characters AUGC (in any combination), followed by 5-10 A's, followed by the end of the line ($).
+This matches the start of a line (^), followed by AUG, followed by 30-1000 of any combination of the characters AUGC, followed by 5-10 A's, followed by the end of the line ($).

 > Given an example of a pattern it will match (5 pts)